 Glass panels maintain openness while creating a clear divide.

 Glass panels provide division while keeping sightlines open.
 I appreciate how they allow light to flow through while maintaining a sense of space and privacy.
+If you want to enhance that privacy without losing natural light, exploring different frosted window designs is a great option.

 The Power of a Statement Wall